Privacy Policy | Imprint | Prinect Know How | Prinect Release Notes Logo HEIDELBERG

 Color table group

-The color settings in this tab are effective until individual settings are defined in the properties of "Page Lists" and/or "Layouts".
+The color settings in this tab are effective until different individual settings are defined in the properties of "Page Lists" and/or "Layouts".

 Color List